Jorgemagic/NetStandard_And_NativeLibraries/README.md

 ## C++ NativeLib

-Simple C++ library that export a **Sum** function that receive two numbers and return the sum of theses numbers.
+Simple C++ library that export a **Sum** function. this function receive two numbers and return the sum of theses numbers.

 ### CMake
 *(in NativeLib folder)*